 I do like seeing items that offer a direct connection to the past (see suggestion 10).
 And the Heeresgeschichtliches Museum offers numerous such exhibits.

-If we look back at history, we can describe one or two events as truly world-changing.
-One of them is the assassination of the Austrian Archduke, Franz Ferdinand, in Sarajevo on June 28th, 1914.
-The incident led to World War I.
+One such moment is the assassination of the Austrian Archduke, Franz Ferdinand, in Sarajevo on June 28th, 1914.
+The incident led directly to World War I and all that followed.

 10. Mozart’s apartment